The Historic Walking Tour

 The first lighthouse was a square, pyramidal wooden tower painted white, surmounted by a black, hexagonal iron lantern.
 The upper part was enclosed for a watch room.
 This lighthouse did not have a fog horn until 1910.
 It had a fixed red lens lantern illuminating toward the lake.

-The present lighthouse is still in operation.
-The steel tower lighthouse came from Muskegon, Michigan; the rock came from Sturgeon Bay; and sand came from Green Island.
+The steel tower lighthouse came from Muskegon, Michigan; the rock came from Sturgeon Bay; and the sand came from Green Island.
 The work needed 50 men (half of them were from Algoma).